 Be aware of these tricks of the trade, and you can become a more discriminating (and healthier) consumer.

 Desserts are challenging to pair.
-The traditional rule is that the wine must be sweeter than the dessert itself, but not many people drink super sweet wine these days.
-It’s possible to pair chocolate desserts with dry red wine, but the wine must be rich and jammy: think Aussie Shiraz or old vine Zinfandel.
+The traditional rule is that the wine must be sweeter than the dessert itself, but not many people drink super sweet wine.
+It’s possible to pair chocolate desserts with dry red wine, but the wine must be rich and jammy: think Aussie Shiraz or old-vine Zinfandel.
 Adding red berry coulis or marmalade will mirror the fruity aromas of these red wines, enhancing the enjoyment of the pairing.

 Pair with the Occasion

-Brut Champagne tastes odd with wedding cake, but this special day calls for celebratory wine.
+Brut Champagne tastes odd with wedding cake, but this special day demands celebratory wine.
 No one wants to toast with a Moscato on the most important day of their lives, even if it’s the better match!
 A value-oriented Cava or Prosecco will have the same effect without sacrificing your budget.

 Pair with the People

-Once you have a bit of experience, it’s easy to select wines for your own palate.
+Once you have a bit of experience, it’s easy to select wines for your palate.
 But that’s not the goal of pairing, remember?
-You should always assess the wine knowledge, experience, and expectations of your dining companions.
-A Grand Cru dry Riesling might work beautifully with coconut shrimp, but if your friends are all beer drinkers, pop open a less contemplative wine, or even better, a fancy beer.
+You should continually assess your dining companions’ wine knowledge, experience, and expectations.
+A Grand Cru dry Riesling might work beautifully with coconut shrimp, but if your friends are all beer drinkers, pop open a less contemplative wine or, even better, a fancy beer.

 When in doubt, pour some bubbles.
-T e tight acidity and freshness of sparkling wine will pair well with any dish, whether in contrast or as a complement.
+Sparkling wine’s tight acidity and freshness will pair well with any dish, whether in contrast or as a complement.
 A palate cleanser if you wish, Champagne elevates any part of the dining experience.

-Trends in food and wine are always changing: Don’t be afraid to take a risk with a low-sulfite wine, or one made from an obscure grape.
-Trying something new can be exciting for you and your guests if you share the experience together.
-Once you begin to trust your own palate, you can take bigger risks.
-With bigger risks, come big rewards!
+Trends in food and wine are constantly changing: Don’t be afraid to take a risk with a low-sulfite wine or one made from an obscure grape.
+Trying something new can be exciting for you and your guests if you share the experience.
+You can take more significant risks once you begin to trust your palate.
+With bigger risks come big rewards!